katharina-lang/rlhf/README.md

 After the agent environment interaction is finished for the whole iteration every data array gets flattened.
 # Image
 Like this we ensure that each indice corresponds to the related data.
-This is analog for the predicted and environment reward.
+This works analogous for the predicted and environment reward.
 A single observation action pair is a flat array itself with obs_dim+action_dim elements.
 The rewards are just numbers.
 For consitency these numbers are also saved in a array with the reward value as the element.